-To prevent auxiliary battery discharge when the motorhome is not connected to power through the shoreline power cord, turn OFF the main battery switch and disconnect the negative battery cable at the terminal.
+To prevent auxiliary battery discharge when the motor-home is placed in long-term storage and NOT connected to trickle-charging through the shoreline power cord, turn OFF the main battery switch and disconnect the negative battery cable at the battery terminal.

-If the motorhome is connected to power through the shoreline power cord, it is recommended the main battery switch be left ON (do not disconnect the battery(ies).
-This will allow the converter, inverter (if so equipped), or solar panel (if so equipped) to trickle charge the auxiliary battery(ies).
+However, while in storage, it is recommended to trickle-charge the battery(ies) through the shore power cord.
+The main battery switch needs to be ON and DO NOT disconnect the battery terminals.
+This will allow the converter, or inverter (if so equipped), or solar charging system (if so equipped) to trickle charge the auxiliary battery(ies).